-Trump’s Really Bad Bet
+Trump’s America Is Slipping Away

 From the 2016 GOP primaries forward, white voters without a college education have provided Trump’s largest group of loyalists.
 In the 1968 presidential election, that group comprised nearly 80 percent of all voters, according to post-election surveys by both the Census Bureau and the University of Michigan’s American National Election Studies.
 White Americans holding at least a four-year college degree represented about 15 percent of voters, with nonwhite Americans, almost all of them Black, comprising the remainder, at just under 10 percent.
 (The Emory University political scientist Alan Abramowitz analyzed the ANES data for me.)

 That electorate is unrecognizable now.
-The nonpartisan States of Change project has forecast that non-college-educated white Americans will likely constitute 42 percent of voters in November, not much more than half their share in 1968.
-States of Change anticipates that both college-educated whites and voters of color will represent about 30 percent of voters in 2020.
+The nonpartisan States of Change project has forecast that non-college-educated white Americans will likely constitute 42 percent of voters in November, slightly more than half their share in 1968.
+States of Change anticipates that both college-educated white voters and voters of color will represent about 30 percent of voters in 2020.
 For the former group, that’s about twice their share in 1968; for the latter, that’s somewhere between a three- and fourfold increase.

 The change is just as dramatic when looking at the nation’s religious composition.
-White Christians comprised fully 85 percent of all American adults in 1968, according to figures from Gallup, provided to me by senior editor Jeffrey M. Jones.
+White Christians comprised fully 85 percent of all American adults in 1968, according to figures from Gallup, provided to me by the senior editor Jeffrey M. Jones.
 They now represent only half as much of the population, 42 percent, according to PRRI’s latest national figures.

 The groups that have grown since then reflect the nation’s increasing racial and religious diversity.
 In 1968, nonwhite Christians represented only 8 percent of Americans; now that’s tripled to just more than 24 percent in the PRRI study.
 Most explosive has been the growth of those who identify as secular or unaffiliated with any religious tradition.
 They represented just 3 percent of Americans in 1968; now it’s 24 percent.